lit/lit.dev/packages/lit-dev-content/site/docs/v1/lit-html/tools.md

 * Transform code for legacy browsers: compile ES6 code to ES5, and transform JavaScript modules into other formats.
 * Add required polyfills (may be done manually).

 Many build tools can do this for you.
-Currently we recommend Rollup, and provide a [sample project using Rollup](https://github.com/PolymerLabs/lit-html-build).
+Currently we recommend Rollup, and provide a <a href="https://github.com/PolymerLabs/lit-html-build" target="_blank" rel="noopener">sample project using Rollup</a>.

 If you're using another tool or creating your own Rollup configuration, see the section on [Build considerations](#build-consderations).